image249

 • As Baltazar settles in and relieves her pressures with Diego, Dr. Catron’s nefarious intentions with Catalina begin to play out.

-About the Playwright
+About the Director/Writer/Producer

 As a playwright, Garcia has chronicled his family’s genealogy, ten-generations plus of New Mexican family history, in his cycle of plays entitled The Abduction of Hernan Cortes: The New Mexico Cycle.
 The cycle explores the themes of abduction: of land, of self, and of alien abduction, and follows the lives of five New Mexican families from 1598 to present.

-Garcia’s plays have won awards from The National Endowment for the Arts, Theatre Communications Group, New York Foundation for the Arts, Mark Taper Forum, South Coast Repertory, The National Hispanic Media Coalition, and MCA/Universal.
+Garcia’s plays have won awards from The National Endowment for the Arts, Theatre Communications Group, National Performance Network, New York Foundation for the Arts, Mark Taper Forum, South Coast Repertory, The National Hispanic Media Coalition, and MCA/Universal.
 His works have been developed and presented by numerous nationally-established companies and presenters, including The New York Shakespeare Public Festival (The Public), The Jewish Repertory Theatre, International Arts Relations Theatre (INTAR), The Los Angeles Theater Center, The South Coast Repertory Theatre, The Tiffany Theatre, and Santa Fe Stages, among many others.

 Garcia worked for many years with his mentor internationally acclaimed playwright and director Maria Irene Fornes.
 He has the unique and distinct honor of being a member of the orginal writers in Fornes' playwright residency program at INTAR in NYC.
 He worked with Fornes as both a writer and actor.
 He has been directed by her in her plays in New York, Los Angeles and Siena, Italy at the Dionysia World Festival.
 Notably, Fornes also directed Garcia's play, Dogs, at West Coast Ensemble Theater in Los Angeles.
-Garcia is one of two living playwrights whose work Fornes chose to direct.
+Garcia is one of four living playwrights whose work Fornes chose to direct.

 More: https://www.leogarcia.com